gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

-- Don't build a jar when there is no source, mark the binary as not buildable.
-    - Should do a similar thing with native components.
 - Need to be able to navigate from a `JvmLibrary` to its binaries.
 - Need to be able to navigate from a `JvmLibraryBinary` to its tool chain.
-- All compiled classes are removed when all java source files are removed.
-- Clean up output files for source set that is removed.
-- Clean up output files from components and binaries that have been removed or renamed.
-- How to model the fact that component is often a prototype for binary: have similar attributes and configuration.
+- Rework the native & JVM component models for consistency and extensibility.
 - When to document and announce the new JVM plugins?
-- Rework the native & JVM component models for consistency and extensibility.

 ## Feature: Custom plugin defines a custom library type